CLI Reference

 Examples:

-# Validate without deployingbanyan-cli deploy -f banyan.yaml --dry-run
+# Validate without deployingbanyan-cli up -f banyan.yaml --dry-run

-# Submit and return immediatelybanyan-cli deploy -f banyan.yaml --no-waitdown
+# Submit and return immediatelybanyan-cli up -f banyan.yaml --no-waitdown

 Stop and remove services from a deployment.